Analytic Model for Off-Axis GRB Afterglow Images -- Geometry Measurement and Implications for Measuring $H_0$: Analytic model

 Consider a top-hat jet, modeled as described in \S\ref{sec:model}, with no energy outside the jet core.
 When the light curve peaks, the observed emission is dominated by the edge of the jet core $(\xi,\psi)\simeq (\theta_{obs}-\theta_c,0)$ where the instantaneous Lorentz factor at the jet edge satisfies $\Gamma(T_p)\simeq \frac{1}{\theta_{obs}-\theta_{c}}$.
 From $T_p$ we start seeing into the core.
 At $T_p<T<T_{end}$ the observed image is a section of the bright ring we would have observed if the blast-wave would have been a complete sphere.
 Thus, the image in this case is a bright arc, formed by the intersection of the circle formed by all the points with an angle of $\xi \approx \frac{1}{\Gamma}$ to the observer and the circular region $\theta \leq \theta_{c}$ around the jet axis (see schematic sketch in Fig. \ref{fig:ring_jet_intersection}).

-To parameterize this arc, we must find it's radius, angle and typical thickness, than translate them into potentially observable quantities - centroid location $y_{cen}$ (which due to symmetry is along the $y$ axis), width $\Delta x$, and depth $\Delta y$.
+To parameterize this arc, we must find its radius, angle and typical thickness, than translate them into potentially observable quantities - centroid location $y_{cen}$ (which due to symmetry is along the $y$ axis), width $\Delta x$, and depth $\Delta y$.

 The radius of the arc on the plane of the sky at the time of the peak is given by the radius of the point $(\xi,\psi)=(\frac{1}{\theta_{obs}-\theta_c},0)$.
 This point has a Lorentz factor $\Gamma\simeq\frac{1}{\theta_{obs}-\theta_{c}}$, and plugging it into equations \eqref{eq:R_sky} and \eqref{eq:R}, we find: